luborliu/TraClusAlgorithm/README.md

 # Realse Note

+03/10/2016   fix a bug (reported by @luca-zamboni) that will throw InputMismatchException while the code is downloaded in some      countries.

-02/02/2016   fix a bug (reported by Dieter) of estimation function (cannot give right output according to different input files)
+02/02/2016   fix a bug (reported by Dieter) of estimation function (cannot give right output according to different input files).

 11/25/2015   fix a bug (reported by @ankushdas) that makes the program not work for multi-dimensional (>2) data set.